jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_welcome_acceptinvite.md

 ---
-title: Accept an invitation to join Spotlight Cloud
+title: Accept an invitation to join Cloud Connect
-summary: "Your organization has been setup to monitor Spotlight Enterprise connections in the cloud and you have received an email prompting you to join the organization."
+summary: "You have received an email prompting you to join Cloud Connect in your organization."
 sidebar: p_cloud_sidebar
 permalink: cloud_welcome_acceptinvite.html
 folder: CloudConnect